mzazon/awesome-cloud-projects/gcp/real-time-iot-data-processing-iot-core-dataprep/real-time-iot-data-processing-iot-core-dataprep.md

    echo "✅ IoT Core registry and device configured with secure authentication"
    ```

    The device registry now provides secure, scalable device management with automatic telemetry routing to Pub/Sub.
-Each device uses certificate-based authentication, ensuring data integrity and preventing unauthorized access to the IoT pipeline.
+Each device uses certificate-based authentication following industry standards, ensuring data integrity and preventing unauthorized access to the IoT pipeline while maintaining the performance needed for real-time telemetry streams.

 3. **Create BigQuery Dataset and Table Schema**:

    BigQuery serves as the analytical data warehouse for processed IoT data, providing serverless analytics capabilities that automatically scale from gigabytes to petabytes.
-The columnar storage format and partitioning features optimize query performance for time-series IoT data analysis.
+The columnar storage format and partitioning features optimize query performance for time-series IoT data analysis, enabling sub-second responses for complex analytical queries across historical sensor data.

    ```bash
    # Create BigQuery dataset for IoT analytics